omarieclaire/clojure-scala-cantrips/README.md

 ## Prerequisites

-The source code of all of the examples below can be found in the [`src` directory](src).
+The source code of all of the examples can be found in the [`src` directory](src).
 In order to see the Java interface produced by the Scala code of an example you can run;
 ```make
 make show-{{example-name}}
 ```